 While I was able to get this done because I am pretty disciplined that way, Heather began suggesting that I look for someone that could help me with the editing.

-I finally took the plunge and wrote an add on the freelancer site Upwork to find someone that could edit my daily videos.
-In a few days time, I had a bunch of video editors respond to my ad from all over the World.
+I finally took the plunge and wrote an ad on the freelancer site Upwork to find someone that could edit my daily videos.
+In a few days time, I had a bunch of video editors respond to my ad from all over the world.

 I decided to conduct my search by using this method: